paulsmith/hwcounter/README.md

 which is to be used as a context manager, wrapping a block of code to be measured.

+Using `Timer` to wrap a block of code is to be preferred over manually using `count` and `count_end`.
+This is for convenience, as well as because it factors in the overhead of calling the underlying measurement instructions.

 ### `count()`

 Returns the current value of the timestamp counter, in cycles.